Why Uber Can Find You but 911 Can't - Slashdot

 What makes you think the NSA or any of the other three-letter agencies will bother with a law?
 Based on past behavior, they do whatever the hell they want whenever they want.
 If they get caught, they wave their hands and spout all kinds of "because terr'ists" an

-Blood on your hands (Score:2)
+Blood on your hands (Score:5, Insightful)

 They don't have to, but based on past behavior, they will.